Tips For a Tight Pelvic Floor

 You will also benefit from REGULARLY stretching your hips and pelvic floor via yoga or other stretching exercises.
 My Relaxing Stretches for the Hips, Back, and Pelvic Floor is a great place to start.
 Assuming there's no pain or discomfort associated with the exercises, you can do this sequence DAILY.

-In addition to deep breathing, pelvic drop visualizations, and stretches, it's very important to seek the care of a qualified professional who can help you via individualized treatment/advice and possibly other techniques, such as EMG biofeedback and/or manual therapy.
+In addition to deep breathing, pelvic drop practice, and stretches, seek the care of a qualified professional who can offer individualized treatment and possibly other techniques, such as EMG biofeedback and/or manual therapy.

 People need to be aware that men AND women can have these problems.

-If your physio makes you feel like a creep (which I highly doubt will actually happen), then go find another.
-We simply treat "pelvic floors," which belong to men AND women.
-You have EVERY RIGHT to be seen and treated respectfully.
+If your physio makes you feel like a creep (which I highly doubt will happen), then find another.
+We treat "pelvic floors," which belong to men AND women.
+All genders have the right to be seen and treated respectfully.
 Good luck!

 Does your pelvic floor need help?